lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 1. We revised *functions*, which are **mappings between sets**.
 2. We noted that *types and their values* correspond to *sets and their elements* nicely, and shifted our discourse to say **mappings between types**.
-3. We introduced the "collections with algebraic rules of compositionality" things, called *categories*, which hold both our types and their mappings.
+3. We introduced the things called *categories*, which hold both our types and their mappings, with some rules of composition.

 It is now time to talk about **mappings between categories**!